Most Common Trees On The Sunshine Coast

 The Sunshine Coast ecosystem is world-renowned for its diversity and beauty.
 It is one of the most bio-diverse regions in Australia; it boasts an impressive range of ecosystems.
 Ecosystems are amazing creations because they vary in size and type.
 An ecosystem can be as large as a forest and it can also comprise of a small area under a rock or it can be as vast as the ocean.

 The range of ecosystems found on the Coast include; coastal and dune areas, montane heath, heathland and paperback forests, open forests and woodlands, rainforests and wet and dry sclerophyll.
-Availability of a wide range of ecosystems and vegetation is a good indication of a diverse range of habitat.
+Availability of a wide range of ecosystems and vegetation is a good indication of a diverse range of habitats.

 Below are some of the most common trees found along the Sunshine Coast.